Argo Point (scoria cone)

 Argo Point is a scoria cone in Jason Peninsula, Antarctica, at a height of 360 m above sea level.
 Associated with the Seal Nunataks, the cone has a diameter of 300 m and its snow-filled crater has a gap on its northern side.
 The cone is constructed on a formation of lava and scoria over 175 m thick, which may lie on Jurassic rocks.
+Glaciers or wind have eroded debris from the cone, forming a "tail" several kilometres long on the ice.

-Potassium-argon dating has indicated ages of 1.4-0.9 mya.
+Potassium-argon dating has indicated ages of 1.4-0.9 mya, and the volcano formed in the absence of ice.
 The cone is constructed from basalt and hawaiite including lava bombs in its sides.
-Similar to Seal Nunataks and James Ross Island the rocks of Argo Point are ocean island basalts.
+Argo Point is related to Seal Nunataks and James Ross Island, and like these its rocks are ocean island basalts.
 This volcanism may be the consequence of back-arc effects of subduction along the South Shetland trench.